CrruLundbeck/FiberLyse/README.md

 # FiberLyse
 Fiber photometry GUI

+In your terminal write;
+ - pip install numpy
+ - pip install pandas
+ - pip install matplotlib

-To install, copy the python code in the FiberLys code and paste in visual studio code, and run it.
+copy the python code in the FiberLys code and paste in visual studio code, and run it.

 # How to use
 1. Upload an CSV file from a neurophotometrics machine